microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 1. Will this edit apply in all scenarios where I would want it to apply?
 2. Will this edit be dropped in all scenarios where I would want it to be dropped?

-The answer to the first question will be negative if the edit has a precondition that is undesirable or undesirably broad for your scenario.
+The answer to the first question will be negative if the edit has a precondition that is undesirable or undesirably broad for a given scenario.
-This cannot be remedied but is not necessarily a deal-breaker on its own because allowing the right edit to happen some of the time may still be preferable to not allowing anything at all.
+This cannot be remedied but is not necessarily a deal-breaker on its own, because allowing the right edit to happen some of the time may still be preferable to not allowing anything at all.
 For example, consider the scenario above where preconditions ensure that a node of type `Foo` cannot be inserted in an array whose schema does not allow it.
 The current implementation of `SharedTree`'s insert edit actually comes with the precondition that no part of the document schema has been concurrently changed.
 While this precondition is sufficient to prevent a node of type `Foo` from being inserted in an array whose schema does not allow it, it is much broader than strictly necessary and will also prevent edits that would not violate the schema.
 While we plan to offer a narrower precondition in the future, the current one is tolerable because schema changes are rare.

-The answer to the second question will be negative if the edit does not have a precondition that would be desirable for your scenario or has a precondition that is too narrow.
+The answer to the second question will be negative if the edit does not have a precondition that would be desirable for a given scenario or has a precondition that is too permissive.
 This can often be remedied by using constraints\*.
 For example, in the scenario where Alice and Bob both want to change the color of the sticky note, it may be desirable to ensure that the color that is retained is always the one chosen by Alice.